BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 cTAKES contains several tools for text engineering and information extraction with a focus on clinical text, it makes heavy use of [Apache UIMA](https://uima.apache.org).
 Within cTAKES the main module which drives this code is the cTAKES [Python Bridge to Java](https://github.com/apache/ctakes/tree/main/ctakes-pbj).
-While cTAKES is written in Java, the Python Bridge to Java (*ctakes-pbj*) allows for use of python code to process text artifacts the same way one can do with Java within cTAKES.  *ctakes-pbj* accomplishes this by passing text artifacts and their annotated information between the relevant Java and Python processes  using [DKPro cassis]( https://github.com/dkpro/dkpro-cassis) for serialization, [Apache ActiveMQ]( https://activemq.apache.org) for message brokering, and [stomp.py](https://github.com/jasonrbriggs/stomp.py) for Python-side receipt from and transmission to ActiveMQ.
+While cTAKES is written in Java, the Python Bridge to Java (*ctakes-pbj*) allows use of Python code to process text artifacts the same way one can do with Java code in cTAKES.  *ctakes-pbj* accomplishes this by passing text artifacts and their extracted information between the relevant Java and Python processes using [DKPro cassis]( https://github.com/dkpro/dkpro-cassis) for serialization, [Apache ActiveMQ]( https://activemq.apache.org) for message brokering, and [stomp.py](https://github.com/jasonrbriggs/stomp.py) for Python-side receipt from and transmission to ActiveMQ.

-Timenorm provides methods for identifying normalizing date and time expressions.
-We use a customized version (included as a maven module) where we change a heuristic for approximate dates.
+Timenorm provides methods for identifying and normalizing date and time expressions.
+We use a customized version (included as a maven module) where we change a heuristic for approximate dates to better address the needs of the timelines project.

 We used Huggingface Transformers for training the TLINK model, and use their [Pipelines interface](https://huggingface.co/docs/transformers/main_classes/pipelines) for loading the model for inference.
+We use the [Huggingface Hub](https://huggingface.co/HealthNLP) for model storage.

 ## Recommended Hardware

-A CUDA capable GPU is preferable for running the TLINK classifier, but with sufficient memory the model can be run on CPU.
+A CUDA capable GPU with at least 500mb of VRAM is preferred for running the TLINK classifier, but with sufficient standard RAM the model can be run on CPU.
 Outside of the Docker nothing needs to be done to effect this change, if however you want to run the Docker on a machine with no GPU ( or to disable GPU use ) then comment out the following lines in `docker-compose.yml`:
 ```
     deploy:
       resources: